Rudie23/django-devpro/README.md

 # django-devpro
-Code developed in the section of Django from [Site Dev Pro](www.dev.pro.br)
+This Django code was inspired by [Site Dev Pro](https://dev.pro.br).